It’s difficult to believe but most people have gone more than ten years without having a hearing exam.

 We can establish a baseline for your hearing, which will help determine any future deviations, even if it’s presently healthy.
 If you can catch your hearing loss before it becomes obvious, you can better protect it.

-The point of regular hearing tests is that somebody like Harper will be able to identify problems before her hearing is permanently diminished.
+The point of regular hearing aid discovery tests is that somebody like Harper will be able to identify problems before her hearing is permanently diminished.
 Your ears will remain healthy longer by having these regular screenings.
 Think about the effects of hearing loss on your overall health, it’s that important.